IBM adds coronavirus to 2020 Call for Code Global Challenge

-IBM today announced that it will expand the 2020 Call for Code Global Challenge, its longstanding corporate responsibility effort, to include a focus on COVID-19, the illness caused by the novel coronavirus that’s struck over 250,000 people.
+IBM today announced that it will expand the 2020 Call for Code Global Challenge, its developer competition, to include a focus on COVID-19, the illness caused by the novel coronavirus that’s struck over 250,000 people.
 In the next week, it plans to make three quick-start guides available to help developers create apps that address specific COVID-19 areas, including crisis communication during an emergency; ways to improve remote learning; and how to inspire cooperative local communities.

 Developers can register for the challenge starting today to create apps with open source software built on Red Hat OpenShift, IBM Cloud, IBM Watson, IBM Blockchain, and data from The Weather Company.
 IBM says it will work with the teams who create the most promising solutions to build, fortify, test, and deploy them through The Linux Foundation’s Code and Response program.

-“We are working with some of the world’s leading experts to define the most pressing needs and provide the most helpful resources,” said IBM in a statement.
+“We are working with some of the world’s leading experts to define the most pressing needs and provide the most helpful resources,” IBM said in a statement.
 “Together, we have the power to use the latest technology in ways that make an immediate and lasting humanitarian impact in local communities and across the globe.
 Thank you for answering the call in this unprecedented time in our history.”

 Submissions open today, and grand prize winners will receive $200,000 in cash.
 The abovementioned guides will become available in the next week.